 - 1 litre (4 cups) light beef stock or one of your choice.

 - 2 Tbsp tamarind pulp, mixed with 4 Tbsp hot water (click to read more)

 - a generous handful of fresh coriander leaves, chopped

 - Mash the soaked tamarind up with your fingers and strain through a large mesh sieve into a bowl and set aside.

 - Heat the oil in a large, heavy based saucepan on a medium heat and add Dry Ingredients 1.

 - When the seeds splutter, add the onion, garlic, ginger and chilli mix and sauté for a minute.

 - Add the meat and brown for about a minute, stirring and coating the meat.

 - Add Dry Ingredients 2 and stir thoroughly, frying for about 30 seconds.

-- Add the vegetables, mix and then add all the other ingredients, mixing thoroughly again.
+- Add the vegetables, mix and then add all the other ingredients (including the strained tamarind juice), mixing thoroughly again.